05-01-2011, 08:19 PM

 Select: no accessories, no angel eyes, LHD for US, H1 mini projector, 5000k temp for pure white, superslim three5 ballasts, H1 standard bulb and E46 R shrouds.
 Comes to $225 plus shipping

-*optional, flat black paint
+*Optional, flat black paint

 tools you need

-*philips screw driver
+*Philips screw driver

-*flatheads screw driver
+*Flathead screw driver

-*small needle nose pliers
+*Small needle nose pliers

---do this at your own risk, i am not liable if things do not go accordingly or any damages that may occur to you or your headlights--
+--Do this at your own risk, I am not liable if things do not go accordingly or any damages that may occur to you or your headlights--

-Here is a video by Solidjake as well
+Here is a video by Solidjake

-to start off, remove your headlights from the car...
+To start off, remove your headlights from the car...

-then take your headlights apart following this thread.
+Then take your headlights apart following this thread.

 you should have this by the time you are done.